adude00/pi3-openhab2/Lirc-Install-HOWTO.md

 ## Setting up LIRC

-Perform the steps below to build LIRC from source, to patch it and to enable the infrared receiver and transmitter on ANAVI Infrared pHAT:
+Perform the steps below to build LIRC from source, to patch it and to enable the infrared receiver and transmitter.

 * Install dependencies